-That’s why a solution that lets customers pay bills from multiple utility providers at a single kiosk makes life better for everyone:
+That’s why a solution that lets customers pay bills from multiple utility providers and government agencies at a single kiosk makes life better for everyone:

 A single, 24-hour kiosk location means customers can make just one trip to pay their utility bills every month.
 This means less time in transit, less gas money (for rural customers), and no need to take time off work – in other words, a reduction in the burden created by paying utility bills.

-When the most convenient payment option is operated by a utility provider, there’s no middleman in the transaction.
+When the most convenient payment option is operated by a utility provider or local government, there’s no middleman in the transaction.
 This means customers can make cash transactions without paying fees.

-More convenient bill-pay options for customers will likely increase on-time payments, which means steadier revenue for utility providers.
+More convenient bill-pay options for customers will likely increase on-time payments, which means steadier revenue for service providers.

-The technology allows utility providers to collect funds in one place without commingling those funds, therefore greatly reducing the liability associated with the shared infrastructure.
+The technology allows providers and agencies to collect funds in one place without commingling those funds, therefore greatly reducing the liability associated with the shared infrastructure.